5 Things to Consider About Taxable Municipal Bonds

 There's a small portion of the bond market that investors may have overlooked but now may want to consider—the taxable municipal bond market.

 Most munis pay interest that is exempt from federal and potentially state income taxes.
-However, interest on some municipal bonds is subject to both federal and state income taxes.
+However, interest on some municipal bonds is subject to both federal and state income taxes depending on the taxpayer's location and applicable tax law.
 These bonds, known as taxable municipal bonds, generally pay higher interest rates than tax-exempt munis to make up for the lack of tax benefits.

 Below are some of the primary reasons we think investors should consider taxable munis.
 But first, a quick introduction to taxable municipal bonds: